uqbar-project/wollok-lsp-ide/README.md

 ## Linter itself

 By now we have a first working version of a linter, calling wollok-ts implementation.
-For a deeper developer guide, please refer to the [wiki](https://github.com/uqbar-project/wollok-linter/wiki)
+For a deeper developer guide, please refer to the [wiki](https://github.com/uqbar-project/wollok-linter/wiki).
+See [installation instructions for developers](https://github.com/uqbar-project/wollok-linter/wiki/Development-Environment).

 ## Structure